-During the transition, the communications director should not only be concerned with messages during transition, but also should be placed in charge of developing the processes and procedures that will allow the governor-elect to assume office and maximize the use of the pulpit.
+During the transition, the communications director should not only be concerned with messages, but should also develop the processes and procedures that will allow the governorelect to assume office and maximize the use of the pulpit.
 Another way of thinking of this role during transition is as the "chief press officer."

-POLICY DIRECTOR
+3 POLICY DIRECTOR

-This person has the primary responsibility for the new governor's policy development process and must recognize its important link with the budget, legislative, scheduling and communications strategies.
+This person has the primary responsibility for the new governor's policy development process and must recognize its important link with the budget, legislative and communications strategies.
 As with the communications director, it serves a governor-elect well to have some degree of continuity between the campaign and the new policy office in this critical position.